streetwriters/notesnook/docs/help/contents/how-is-my-data-encrypted.md

 > See the whole process in action [here.](https://vericrypt.notesnook.com/)

 This object is then sent to the server for storage.
 The server performs no further operation on this data (because it can't).

+## Faqs

+### I am an old user of Notesnook, I don't have a data encryption key.

+Your key will be created when you change your password.